SINTEF/dlite/README.md

   - Simple type system where data type are specified as a basic type and size Supported basic types includes:
       - binary blob (any size)
-      - boolean
+      - boolean (system-dependent size, typically 8 bits)
       - integer (8, 16, 32, 64 bits)
       - unsigned integer (8, 16, 32, 64 bits)
       - float (32, 64, [80, 128] bits)
       - fixed string (any size, always NUL-terminated)
-      - string pointer
+      - string pointer (any size, malloc'ed and NUL-terminated)
-      - relation
+      - relation (subject-predicate-object triplet)
       - dimension (only intended for metadata)
       - property (only intended for metadata)
   - Supports units and multi-dimensional arrays